manoelcampos/dtogen/README.md

 # Java automatic DTO Generation Library

-DTOGen is a Java 17+ library that automatically generates DTO [records](https://openjdk.org/jeps/395) from a given model class using annotations.
+DTOGen is a Java 17+ library that automatically generates [Data Transfer Object](https://en.wikipedia.org/wiki/Data_transfer_object) (DTO) [records](https://openjdk.org/jeps/395) from a given model class using annotations.
 It is a straightfoward library that requires no extra configuration to work: just add the dependency and include the `@DTO` annotation on desired model classes to see the magic of generating DTO records to happen.

 The library relies on Annotation Processing to automatically create Java files containing the DTOs.